SoFaygo

-Andre Dontrel Burt Jr. (born October 3, 2001), better known by his stage name SoFaygo (formerly stylized as $ofaygo), is an American rapper and singer.
-His 2019 single, "Knock Knock", went viral on TikTok in late 2020 before it received platinum certification by the Recording Industry Association of America (RIAA).
+Andre Dontrel Burt Jr. (born October 3, 2001), known professionally as SoFaygo (formerly stylized as $ofaygo), is an American rapper and singer.
+His 2019 single, "Knock Knock", went viral on TikTok in late 2020 before receiving platinum certification by the Recording Industry Association of America (RIAA).
 The following year, he guest appeared on Trippie Redd's song "MP5", which marked his first entry on the Billboard Hot 100.
 He signed with fellow rapper Travis Scott's Cactus Jack Records to release his debut studio album, Pink Heartz (2022).

 Career

 2015–2019: Beginnings

 Burt recorded his first song at nine years old in a friend's basement.
 He began to pursue music more seriously in his teenage years, while attending Etowah High School.
 Burt went by the stage name Trvllinese prior to releasing the EP We Are Aliens in 2018.

 Burt released his debut mixtape War in 2019.
 Soon after, he began amassing a local fanbase.
 This popularity led him to be discovered by Taz Taylor, the founder of the record label Internet Money, who offered to sign him to the label.
 Burt traveled to Los Angeles to consider this offer, but declined.
 Burt had already befriended rapper Lil Tecca, and the two began writing songs together.